Vetusta Monumenta: Ancient Monuments, a Digital Edition

 Objects:

-2. Coronation Medal of Edward VI (1547), from the collection of Samuel Mead.
-A copy of this medal is currently in the British Museum (G3,EM.1), but the current location of Mead’s specific medal is unknown.
+2. Coronation Medal of Edward VI (1547) from the collection of Samuel Mead.
+An example of this medal is currently in the British Museum (G3,EM.1), but the current location of Mead’s medal is unknown.

-5. Struck gold medal of James I, commemorating the Peace with Spain (1604) from the collection of Sir Hans Sloane.
-A copy of this medal, like Sloane's, is currently in the British Museum.
+6. Medal of James I, Commemorating the Peace with Spain (1604) from the collection of Sir Hans Sloane.
+A gold example of this medal is currently in the British Museum (1844,0425.24), but the location of the silver example here engraved is unknown.

 Transcription: